 The Manor's Safeguarding procedures have been reviewed to ensure best practice whilst the majority of our children work remotely.
-Our revised procedures are outlined in a new annex to our Safeguarding Policy, titled 'COVID-19 arrangements for safeguarding and child protection at The Manor Preparatory School'.
+Our revised procedures are outlined in The Manor's Outbreak Management Plan.

-Our Acceptable Use, Staff Behaviour and Home Visits Policies have also been updated to ensure that they give appropriate guidance during remote learning.
+Our E-Safety and Acceptable Use, Staff Behaviour and Home Visits Policies also outline appropriate guidance during remote learning.

-As our curriculum moves online, our teaching of E-Safety is of paramount importance.
-Our E-Safety curriculum will continue to be taught remotely and staff are asked to promote the principles of E-Safety in all of their online interactions.
+Our teaching of E-Safety is of paramount importance when children are accessing their learning online.
+Our E-Safety curriculum (Switched On Online Safety) will continue to be taught remotely and staff are asked to promote the principles of E-Safety in all of their online interactions.